abamigbade/ML_Security_HW3/README.md

     from keras import models

 ## II.
 Data
    1. The test datasets are too large for this repository.
-Therefore, download test datasets from [here](https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq?usp=sharing).
-For the clean test dataset, the file path is: [here](https://drive.google.com/file/d/1HpahIi-RcvtaRoly_TbuoBzWUaAjVDgt/view?usp=sharing) and for the backdoored test dataset, the file path is: [here](https://drive.google.com/file/d/1kxNACo0qFo8QdZgtGHvaA67p4h4RcNIy/view?usp=sharing)
+Therefore, download the dataset and upload to your GoogleColab Notebook.
+For the clean test dataset, the file can be downloaded from [here](https://drive.google.com/file/d/1HpahIi-RcvtaRoly_TbuoBzWUaAjVDgt/view?usp=sharing) and for the backdoored test dataset, the file can be downloaded from [here](https://drive.google.com/file/d/1kxNACo0qFo8QdZgtGHvaA67p4h4RcNIy/view?usp=sharing)
-   2. and store them under `data/` directory.
-   3. The dataset contains images from YouTube Aligned Face Dataset.
+   2. The dataset contains images from YouTube Aligned Face Dataset.
 We retrieve 1283 individuals and split into validation and test datasets.
-   4. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.
+   3. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.

 ## III.
 Evaluating the Backdoored Model
    1. The DNN architecture used to train the face recognition model is the state-of-the-art DeepID network.